This article outlines 18 best practices for working with data in Google Sheets.

 I’ve been stuck before, unable to reverse the numerous sorts I’d performed and left with a dataset in an order than no longer made sense.
 There’s a number of reasons why you might want to get back to the order the data came in, perhaps to check for the sequence transactions happened in, perhaps to explain your steps to somebody else, or for sharing the data with other users.

-12. Format the header row
+12. Format the header row best practices for working with data

 Center your column headings.